jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Any HAProxy supported option can be used, this will be copied verbatim to the bind keyword.
 See HAProxy
 [bind keyword doc](#https://docs.haproxy.org/2.8/configuration.html#4-bind).

+On v0.17 these configuration keys changed from `Global` to `Frontend` scope, which means they can be used now as Ingress annotations.
+If used as annotation, they need to be used along with [`http-ports-local`](#bind-port) in order to not overwrite the global configuration.

 Configuration examples: